Grendel (band): History

 The End of Ages EP was released in 2002 and included remixes of the title track by Feindflug, Arzt+Pfusch and God Module.

 In 2003, Grendel recorded their second full-length release, Prescription: Medicide.
+It was released in Europe on 15 January 2004 through NoiTekk Records and in the United States on 8 October 2004 through Metropolis Records.
 It was album of the month in a.o.
 Zillo and Orkus, and reached number 1 position for several months on the Dutch Underground Charts.
 It included a cover version of Zombie Nation's Kernkraft 400.
 Soon after the recording of this album FLRS left the band and was replaced by 4N1T4.

 In 2005, Grendel recorded an EP entitled Soilbleed, including a second cover version of Kernkraft 400 entitled "Zombienation V.2k5".
+It was released in Europe on 25 April 2005 through NoiTekk Records, and in the United States on 5 October 2005 through Metropolis Records.
 Soilbleed spent seven weeks on the German Alternative Charts (DAC), peaking at #10.
-Problems relating to copyright clearance of the title track resulted in the re-release of the EP as Soilbleed Redux, with the track in question having been replaced by a cover of Leæther Strip's "Don't Tame Your Soul."
+Problems relating to copyright clearance of the title track resulted in the re-release of the EP Soilbleed Redux, going public on 12 May 2006 in Europe through NoiTekk Records.
+The track in question having been replaced by a cover of Leæther Strip's "Don't Tame Your Soul."
 Two new tracks were also added, "One.Eight.Zero" and a remix of "One.Eight.Zero" by Life Cried.
-The song features heavily sampling from the movie May (film).
+The song features heavily sampling from the movie May.

 2006 saw another line up change: 4N1T4 left on amicable terms due to personal choices while M4RC (aka Marc Martinez - formerly of Terrorfakt, Manufactura and Caustic), was recruited as live drummer and MRK0 (aka Marco Visconti - of XP8) was added as a live keyboardist.

-JD Tucker and the new members then began work on their third full-length album entitled "Harsh Generation".
+Tucker and the new members then began work on their third full-length album entitled "Harsh Generation".
 This album marked new territory for the band, with a more matured sound and style, gaining more support and success & taking them to the top of the genre.
 After its release in early 2007, this album remained on top 5 positions (peaking at no. 3) on the DAC and GEWC and remained there for maximum periods of time.
 Grendel spent the following years touring intensively worldwide and drawing increasingly larger audiences.